 As the device contain a 12-bit A/D converter, its full-scale converted digitised value is equal to FFFH.
-Since the full-scale analog input value is equal to the AV{DD} voltage, this gives a single bit analog input value of $AV{DD}/4096$.
+Since the full-scale analog input value is equal to the VDD voltage, this gives a single bit analog input value of $V{\rm DD}/4096$ .
 The diagram show the ideal transfer function between the analog input value and the digitised output value for the A/D converter.

-Except for the digitised zero value, the subsequent digitised values will change at a point 0.5 LSB below where they would change without the offset, and the last full scale digitised value will change at a point 1.5 LSB below the ${\rm AV{DD}}$ level.
+Note that to reduce the quantisation error, a 0.5 LSB offset is added to the A/D Converter input.
+Except for the digitised zero value, the subsequent digitised values will change at a point 0.5 LSB below where they would change without the offset, and the last full scale digitised value will change at a point 1.5 LSB below the $V{\rm DD}$ level.